devopsctl/gitlabctl/docs/gitlabctl_edit_group.md

 ## gitlabctl edit group

-Update or patch a group
+Update a group by specifying the group id or path and using flags for fields to modify

 ### Synopsis

-Update or patch a group
+Update a group by specifying the group id or path and using flags for fields to modify

 ```
 gitlabctl edit group [flags]